nilesingalls/terraform/windows_server_2022/README.md

 # If you need to run windows in DigitalOcean for some reason (and I can't think of any reason I would need to), this is for you.
 This was an excercise I whipped up in order to see how well Windows performs in nested virtualization on a minimally resourced droplet.\
-It doesn't perform very well as you could imagine, but you're welcome to crank up the resources defined win2022.tf and have a go!
+It doesn't perform very well as you could imagine, but you're welcome to crank up the resources defined in win2022.tf and have a go!

 Tinker with the envoy configuration if you want to pass anything beyond 3389 to the Windows machine.
 This config will proxy 80/443 to Windows\
 which depends on you logging into the machine and installing IIS.